ternava/Incremental-build/README.md

     * _`data`_ folder contains the generated data after running the scripts given in the `scripts` folder.

-    * _`notebooks`_ contain the analysed data and generated tables and figures given in the paper, based on the generated data in `data`folder
+    * _`notebooks`_ folder contains the analysed data and generated tables and figures given in the paper, based on the generated data in `data`folder

-    * _`scripts`_ contain the used scripts to run our experiments.
+    * _`scripts`_ folder contains the used scripts to run our experiments.
 These scripts are also run by using the `Dockerfile`.

-    * _`Dockerfile`_ contain the instructions to automate the build of experiments and the generated data are made available in a Jupyter notebook.
+    * _`Dockerfile`_ folder contains the instructions to automate the build of experiments and the generated data are made available in a Jupyter notebook.

- - The direct access to a specific branch, batch of configurations, and Dockerfile is given in the following table
+### What these artifacts do

+### How to obtain the artifact package

+### How to replicate the results presented in the paper

+- (for the results in the paper) First switch to the right branch, then run the Dockerfile. (what are the storage requirements?)